 Move into deeper water and seek larger gastropods such as Horse Conch with their bright orange foot, Lighting Whelks and Tulip Shells seeking their next meal.
 Most empty shells will have a new habitant, namely a Hermit Crab, and some may even hold a small octopus tucked back into the recesses of the shell.
 No matter what you seek, you’ll always be amazed at the wonders of St. Joseph Bay.

 St. Joseph Bay State Buffer Preserve

 The St. Joseph Bay State Buffer Preserve is unique in being one of the last remaining Buffer Preserves in the state of Florida.
-This state organization was formed with the purchase of hundred of acres to maintain the natural balance between coastal shores and coastal waters.
+This state organization was formed with the purchase of hundreds of acres to maintain the natural balance between coastal shores and coastal waters.
 With the purchase, run off of waters from rain are captured in coastal land systems – and filtered to prevent sedimentation in the Bay which would choke many of our native species.

 The Preserve provides an essential buffer to St. Joseph Bay that helps protect the bay’s water quality, natural productivity and critical habitats.
-It protects an intact natiral coastal landscape with one of the highest concentrations of rare plants in the Southeast, including globally-imperiled species such as Chapman’s rhododendron, Telephus spurge (Euphorbia telephones) and pinewoods aster (Aster spinulosus).
+It protects an intact natural coastal landscape with one of the highest concentrations of rare plants in the Southeast, including globally-imperiled species such as Chapman’s rhododendron, Telephus spurge (Euphorbia telephones) and pinewoods aster (Aster spinulosus).
 The Preserve also contains 20 known archeological and historical sites, dating from prehistoric times to the 20th century.